Back to school: Los Angeles teachers return to work after six-day strike

 Labor actions were expected to continue at some U.S. school districts this year.

-In Denver, public school teachers overwhelmingly voted late on Tuesday to go on strike to press their demands for more money and incentive pay, after negotiations with Colorado's largest school district hit an impasse last week.
+In Denver, public school teachers voted overwhelmingly late on Tuesday to go on strike to press their demands for more money and incentive pay.